brycewray/hugo-site/content/posts/2020/10/forward-paas.md

 ----

-## Appendix: CFW + KV GHAs---OK?
+## Appendix: CFW + KV GHAs --- OK?

 As promised above, here are the GitHub Actions for publishing the site, whether built by Hugo or by Eleventy, to my Cloudflare Worker and its KV storage.
-You'll find no great difference between them and the GitHub Actions I put in "[Ignition sequence start](/posts/2020/09/ignition-sequence-start/)" for publishing to Firebase---with the possible exception of the fact that I'm using a [Cloudflare-created GitHub Action](https://github.com/cloudflare/wrangler-action) to handle the `wrangler` stuff.
+You'll find no great difference between them and the GitHub Actions I put in "[Ignition sequence start](/posts/2020/09/ignition-sequence-start/)" for publishing to Firebase --- with the possible exception of the fact that I'm using a [Cloudflare-created GitHub Action](https://github.com/cloudflare/wrangler-action) to handle the `wrangler` stuff.
 Of course, the value of `secrets.CF_API_TOKEN` is stored in the repo's **Secrets** settings in GitHub.

 ### For Hugo